Policies & action

 Renewables

-Hydropower has historically accounted for a considerable share of Chile’s electricity production, accounting for almost 50% of electricity generated in 2000, but this has decreased to 28.5% in 2023 and has been replaced by the rapid deployment of wind and solar (Ember, 2024).
-While wind and solar power made up less than 0.1% of electricity generation in 2013, in the past ten years this has significantly increased to 11% and 20% of total electricity production, respectively.
+Hydropower has historically accounted for a considerable share of Chile’s electricity production, accounting for almost 50% of electricity generated in 2000, but its share has decreased to 28.5% in 2023 and has been replaced by the rapid deployment of wind and solar (Ember, 2024).
+While wind and solar power made up less than 0.1% of electricity generation in 2013, their shares have significantly increased to 11% and 20% of total electricity production, respectively, in the past ten years.

 Chile has set out a target of achieving an 80% share of renewable electricity generation by 2030 and 100% by 2050.
 According to the CAT’s power sector benchmarks, Chile should achieve a more ambitious renewables share between 96–98% in 2030 and decarbonise by 2035 to be aligned with a global 1.5°C pathway (see graph) (Climate Action Tracker, 2023).